 As the name suggests, this restaurant specialises in traditional Albanian food and is perfect for those travelling on a budget.
 Dishes tend to range from £4-£9 so expect to pay minimal prices for wonderful food.
 Novus cooks everything fresh to order and will leave you wondering why you never tried traditional Albanian food earlier in your life.

-Make sure you get travel insurance before travelling as healthcare is not free, unlike the UK, however, we wish you a trouble-free and brilliant holiday!
+Make sure you get travel insurance before travelling as healthcare is not free, unlike the UK.
 For more travel advice, tips and to keep up with the latest blogs follow us on Instagram.